riegelstamm/msxlatorbkmklet/README.md

 To translate to a different language, use the *To* menu.

 If the bookmarklet stops working, it may be due to Microsoft changing the URL and/or parameters.
 You can try to fix it yourself, but please let me know.

+## Limitations

+A site's [Content Security Policy](https://wikipedia.org/wiki/Content_Security_Policy) (CSP) may prevent use of bookmarklets such as this.
+CSP can be found here in GitHub; at various Mozilla sites; and so on.

+Microsoft's service may be unable to translate some types of page.
+Examples:

+* https://discourse.mozilla.org/t/topic/15069 translation from Arabic to English results in a blank page
+* http://forums.mozillazine.org/viewtopic.php?f=11&t=3055133 translation from English to any language may fail, with an on-screen invitation to try again; retrying may not lead to a translation.